The last Chinese Indians of Kolkata

 Several years back, when I was working at an online news website in Malaysia, the editor had a British media trainer shadow me for a few days while I worked.
 The trainer kept his distance, so as not to interfere with my reporting or make interviewees uncomfortable, and he observed me quietly to give me feedback on aspects I could improve on.

 In the end, he told me that I was doing everything right, but that I spent too long talking to people.
-I believe he was referring specifically to an afternoon I spent doing vox pop interviews in Kampung Baru, a Malay neighbourhood in Kuala Lumpur’s city centre, when I walked into a coffee shop and started asking questions and someone asked me to sit down and have a drink and chat—and that’s exactly what I did, while the trainer was thirty or so meters away, stealthily making evaluations.
+I believe he was referring specifically to an afternoon I spent doing vox pop interviews in Kampung Baru, a Malay neighborhood in Kuala Lumpur’s city center, when I walked into a coffee shop and started asking questions and someone asked me to sit down and have a drink and chat—and that’s exactly what I did, while the trainer was thirty or so meters away, stealthily making evaluations.
 Before I knew it, almost two hours had passed.
 He said that as someone who had spent most of his career reporting news for TV, he would go into a story knowing exactly how many quotes he needed and from whom—two here, two there.
 Get in, get out.

-I did learn to do that soon enough, but it’s no surprise that I’ve always gravitated towards features and longform writing.
+I did learn to do that soon enough, but it’s no surprise that I’ve always gravitated toward features and longform writing.
 Still, in terms of the nuts and bolts of shoe-leather reporting, no experience has been so formative as the months I spent covering breaking news in the run-up to Malaysia’s thirteenth general election, and I’m forever grateful to my colleagues and editors from that time.

 Kolkata in literature